top of page

 Social Enterprise

 In partnership with the City of Edinburgh Council and other grant makers, foundations and donors, the Centre creates paid employment for individuals facing barriers to mainstream opportunities.
-These create opportunities to develop new work-related skills, ethics and experience, or build on existing skills and explore new areas, while developing confidence and resilience.
+These create opportunities to develop new or existing skills and gain confidence and resilience.
 (Find out more about current opportunities here).

 PSX_20231130_115026.jpg